-his problem is of the same nature as those arising from implicit time integration f a nonlinear diffusion PDE as outlined in Section 3.2 (set $a = 1/\Delta t$ and let (u) incorporate the nonlinear source term as well as known terms with the me-dependent unknown function at the previous time level).
+This problem is of the same nature as those arising from implicit time integration of a nonlinear diffusion PDE as outlined in Section 3.2 (set $a = 1/\Delta t$ and let f(u) incorporate the nonlinear source term as well as known terms with the time-dependent unknown function at the previous time level).

-.1 Finite difference discretizations
+4.1 Finite difference discretizations

 Discretization.
 The nonlinearity in the differential equation (35) poses no more difficulty than a variable coefficient, as in $(\alpha(x)u')'$.
-We can therefore use standard approach to discretizing the Laplace term with a variable coefficient:
+We can therefore use a standard approach to discretizing the Laplace term with a variable coefficient: